Applying to the program

 - Submit recent GRE scores if your GPA is lower than 3.0 on a 4.0 scale.
 GRE school code: 6665.

-- Complete a departmental application form and email it with your statement of purpose to the Religious Studies Graduate Program Director Jack Llewellyn.
-The statement of purpose should be 300 to 600 words describing 1) your background and interest in the field of religious studies and 2) why you wish to pursue a graduate degree in the Department of Religious Studies at Missouri State University, including future goals.
+- The application includes a statement of purpose, which should be 300 to 600 words describing 1) your background and interest in the field of religious studies and 2) why you wish to pursue a graduate degree in the department of religious studies at Missouri State University, including future goals.

 - We do not require letters of recommendation.
-However, if you feel they will strengthen your application, you may request up to three letters from your current professors.
-Letters should be sent as an e-mailed attachment from the recommender's institutional e-mail account to JLlewellyn@missouristate.edu.
+However, if you feel they will strengthen your application, you may request up to three letters from your professors as part of the application.